 As a dog ages, the twice-annual estrus cycles may become irregular, but she is still fertile.

 Pregnancy is still a possibility, but with greater risk in an older dog.

 Potential Reproductive Problems in Unspayed Female Dogs

 For dogs that aren't spayed (uterus and ovaries removed is an ovariohysterectomy, removing the ovaries only is an oophorectomy), reproductive health risks increase.
 Here are potential problems to be aware of in unspayed female dogs.

 - Pregnancy: Pregnancy in a middle-aged to senior dog is considered a higher risk than a younger dog, due to age-related conditions or diseases (known or subclinical) that may be present.

 - False pregnancy: This condition, also known as pseudopregnancy or pseudocyesis.
 False pregnancy may occur at any age, regardless if she was mated or not.
-During a pseudopregnancy, the corpus luteum (temporary ovarian structure that secretes progesterone after an egg is released, necessary to promote changes required to maintain a pregnancy) does not regress as it should.
+During a pseudopregnancy, the corpus luteum (the temporary ovarian structure that secretes progesterone after an egg is released, necessary to promote changes required to maintain a pregnancy) does not regress as it should.

 With elevated levels of progesterone, the body and brain respond as if pregnant, resulting in signs seen that are common in late pregnancy: nesting behavior, territoriality, mothering behavior (collecting toys, etc.) as well as mammary gland development and milk production.